Inbaselvan-ayyanar/SmartCCTVAlert/README.md

 # SmartCCTVAlert
+# SmartCCTVAlert

 Overview
-The CCTV Proximity Alert System is designed to monitor a CCTV feed and notify the owner if a human is detected within a specified threshold distance.
-It uses YOLO (You Only Look Once) for real-time object detection, calculates the distance between the detected human and the camera, and sends an alert via WhatsApp if the person is within the threshold distance.
+A project that uses the CCTV feed and has the capability of alerting the owner in case of a human threshold detection.
+This distance metric gives the distance between the detected human and the camera with regard to real-time object detection via YOLO (You Only Look Once) and sends an alert via WhatsApp if the person is in the threshold distance.

 Features

-Real-time human detection using YOLO
+->Real-time human detection via YOLO

-Distance estimation between the human and the camera Automated WhatsApp alert notification when the threshold distance is breached Customizable distance threshold and alert settings Prerequisites
+->Distance estimation between the human and the camera

+->Automated WhatsApp alert notification when the threshold distance is breached

+->Customizable distance threshold and alert settings

+Prerequisites

-Python 3.9 or later
+->Python 3.9 or later

-Required Python libraries: opencv-python, ultralytics, pywhatkit YOLO model weights file (e.g., yolov10n.pt)
+->Required Python libraries: opencv-python, pywhatkit

+->YOLO model weights file, e.g. yolov10n.pt

-Reference image with known width and distance
+->Reference image with known width and distance

 Installation